csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

 ### Presentation Guideline

-In order to preserve valuable classtime, your team will need to create an online screencast using youtube, vimeo, or any other video distribution service.
+In order to preserve valuable lecture time, your team will need to create an online screencast using youtube, vimeo, or any other video distribution services.
 Your video must be visible by a non-registered user.
 However, it does not have to be listed in a public directory.

 Here is the guideline for the presentation: